rosedu/workshop-github/README.md

 > ```

 > [!IMPORTANT]
-> We re recommend you write all commands below by hand, i.e. without using copy & paste.
+> We recommend you write all commands below by hand, i.e. without using copy & paste.
 > This will get you better accustomed to GitHub-related commands.

 ## View GitHub Repositories